jsade/obsidian-vale/README.md

 - **Real-time linting**: Vale analyzes your prose as you write
 - **Inline feedback**: Underlined text shows issues directly in the editor
+- **Click-to-navigate**: Click underlines to jump to panel details, or click panel alerts to highlight in editor
+- **Smart underlines**: Decorations automatically update and stay positioned as you edit
 - **Multiple severity levels**: Error, warning, and suggestion styles
 - **Interactive tooltips**: Hover over underlined text for details and suggested fixes (Planned for future release)
 - **Custom rules**: Use Vale's extensive style library or create your own